Create a free Garmin map: for cycling, mountain biking, and hiking

 Which downloads data.osm - which can be a large file if you select a large area.
 The Brecon Beacons, above, will be about 2.5Mb.

-If it is not working you may have the coordinates wrong - the API call can be checked by hitting the Export button on OSM
+If it is not working you may have the coordinates wrong - the API call can be checked by hitting the Export button on OSM.

 To check the contents you can load this file into an OSM editor, like JOSM or Merkaartor.
 These are programs written especially for viewing and modifying the open street map!

-Now >we want to convert this data to the Garmin format, a procedure described by Minko.
+Now we want to convert this data to the Garmin format, a procedure described by Minko.
 Minko splits the file.
 A smaller file than the Netherlands does not need to be split, so we can do something like:

 java -Xms512m -Xmx1024m -ea -jar mkgmap-r1580/mkgmap.jar -c osm_nl.args 10010.TYP

-alias mkgmap='java -Xmx1024m -Xms128m -ea -jar /opt/mkgmap-r1543/mkgmap.jar' mkgmap data.osm
+alias mkgmap='java -Xmx1024m -Xms128m -ea -jar /opt/mkgmap-r1543/mkgmap.jar' mkgmap --max-jobs=3 data.osm

-Generates a file 63240001.img which we can copy to the Garmin as gmapsupp.img.
+Generates a file 63240001.img which we can copy to the Garmin as gmapsupp.img (using a maximum of 3 CPU cores and 1Gb of heap space).
 E.g.

 cp 63240001.img /mnt/Garmin/gmapsupp.img

-Stop the USB and restart Garmin
+Stop the USB and restart Garmin.

-Let's get fancier and try adding more rendering features.
+Or use Minko's style.
 Minko has the files in his scripts section.
 Fetch 10010.TYP, 10011.TYP - both stylesheet type files, and osm_bnl.args - which are the command line arguments for mkgmap.

 mkgmap data.osm --family-id=10010 --product-id=1 --family-name=MyMap --index 10010.TYP